 Reason 1: Influence

-The superintendent “sets the direction and tone” of the school district.
+The superintendent is who sets the tone of the school district.
 By becoming a superintendent, you can direct real changes.
 If a curriculum or plan clearly isn’t beneficial, replace it with something better!
 You get the power to improve what is weak and build up what is working.
 If teachers feel neglected or the community has a negative attitude, you can develop trust and healthy communication.
 The positive tone set by the superintendent trickles down to school administrators, teachers, parents, and the community.
 Do you have ideas that could help your district excel?

-Bonus: You can make your school district a desirable destination for high-quality teachers and staff.
+Bonus: You can be a part of the reason your school district is a desirable destination for high-quality teachers and staff.
 Especially in Wisconsin, where there is a decline in teachers and pay, developing a positive direction is key in attracting teachers.
+Your influence could change the lives of people in your community, from teachers to parents, and students.

 Reason 2: Challenges